UMMS-Biocore/bootcamp/session8/session9.md

 In previous sessions, we have used **Principal Component Analysis (PCA)** to reduce the dimensionality of expression profiles and to visualize samples in two dimensional plots.
 However, in bulk RNA-Seq, the groups and conditions are mostly known and we are only interested if there exists differentially expressed genes separating the two (or multiple) groups.

 We will cover PCA in a bit more detail after removing genes that are not variable.
+Essentially, we select some considerably high number of genes, **e.g. 2000-3000**, and ignore the rest of the genes since they may not be as informative as the first 2000-3000.
+This process is often defined as **Feature Selection**.

 <img src="images/intro_qc_pca.png" width="600">

 We will first reload the normalized data from the previous session.

 ```
 > pbmc1k_seu <- readRDS("pbmc1k_seu_normalized.rds")